Effective Illicit Account Detection on Large Cryptocurrency MultiGraphs: The Proposed Method

-Note that the node representation $\hv$ of $v$ obtained by \edgeseq in Section \ref{sec:edge2seq} only captures $v$'s individual transaction features contained in its outgoing and incoming edges, without considering multi-hop multigraph topology.
-Existing studies try to exploit graph topology and employ GNNs for better performance \cite{ weber2019anti,tam2019identifying,chen2020toit}.
-However, as explained, conventional GNNs heavily rely on the assumption that similar nodes tend to connect to each other and share similar representations \cite{hamilton2017inductive}, which may be less effective on the task of illicit account detection on multigraphs.
-On the other hand, an effective model should be able to learn distinguishable representations between normal and illicit nodes that may be closely connected either intentionally via camouflaging behaviors or unintentionally.
-Simply adoption of conventional GNNs may result to entangled representations between normal and illicit nodes, leading to suboptimal effectiveness \cite{dou2020enhancing,ding2021inductive}.
+Note that the representation $\hv$ of node $v$ obtained by \edgeseq in Section \ref{sec:edge2seq} only captures $v$'s individual transaction features contained in its outgoing and incoming edges.
+In this section, we aim to leverage the multi-hop multigraph topology to enhance the representation for illicit account detection.
+One straightforward way is to adopt conventional GNNs.
+However, as explained, conventional GNNs heavily rely on the assumption that similar nodes tend to connect to each other and share similar representations \cite{hamilton2017inductive}, which may be less effective on the task of illicit account detection on multigraphs \cite{dou2020enhancing,ding2021inductive}.
+Intuitively, illicit and normal nodes, despite potential close connections, should have distinct representations.
+An effective model should be capable of learning these discrepant representations between closely connected normal and illicit nodes.

-Therefore, we present a new Multigraph Discrepancy module (MGD) to address the issue. {MGD consists of three technical designs: (i) directed discrepancy-aware message passing with sum pooling, (ii) layer-wise learnable transformations, and (iii) an attention mechanism over directional representations, to learn expressive representations.} MGD is discrepancy-aware, in the sense that, it transforms and passes not only node representations but also the discrepancies between nodes via a carefully designed message passing mechanism on multigraphs.
-Furthermore, given a target node $v$, MGD considers the discrepancies of its incoming and outgoing neighbors separately, since a node can behave differently when being either a sender or a receiver of transactions.
-As validated in our experiments, MGD is highly expressive to learn distinguishable representations for illicit account detection, when compared with existing counterparts.
+To accomplish this, we present a Multigraph Discrepancy module (MGD), with three technical designs: (i) directed discrepancy-aware message passing with sum pooling, (ii) layer-wise learnable transformations, and (iii) an attention mechanism over directional representations, to learn expressive representations.

+The MGD is discrepancy-aware, transforming and transmitting not just node representations, but also the discrepancies between nodes through a proposed message passing mechanism on multigraphs.
+Moreover, for a target node $v$, MGD separately considers the discrepancies of its incoming and outgoing neighbors, acknowledging that a node's behavior can vary as either a sender or receiver of transactions.
+As confirmed in our experiments, MGD outperforms existing counterparts in learning distinct representations for illicit account detection.